-What is the policy to assess good governance practices of the investee companies?
+• What is the policy to assess good governance practices of the investee companies?

 All companies in which investments are made are subject to a pre-investment good governance assessment and ongoing post-investment review of governance practices.
-The Sub-Advisor uses third-party data to assess a company's governance practices and supplements this with its fundamental research.
+The Investment Manager uses third-party data to assess a company's governance practices and supplements this with its fundamental research.

-Pre-investment: The Sub-Advisor assesses all companies before investment.
+Pre-investment: The Investment Manager assesses all companies before investment.
 It may engage with a company to better understand or to encourage improvements relating to any flagged issues.
-If, however, it is concluded from the assessment that the company demonstrates poor governance practices, the Sub-Advisor will not invest in its securities.
+If, however, it is concluded from the assessment that the company demonstrates poor governance practices, the Investment Manager will not invest in its securities.

 Post-investment: Investee companies are monitored on an ongoing basis to confirm that there has been no material diminution in governance practices.
-If any issues are flagged, the Sub-Advisor may engage with the company to better understand these as part of its review.
+If any issues are flagged, the Investment Manager may engage with the company to better understand these as part of its review.
 However, where it is considered that the company no longer demonstrates good governance practices, the securities will be divested from the portfolio as soon as reasonably practicable.

-The Sub-Advisor has developed a data-driven model which flags poor practices and controversies relating to the four pillars of good governance as outlined by SFDR to inform its assessment and monitoring of investee companies.
+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
+The Investment Manager has developed a data-driven model which flags poor practices and controversies relating to the four pillars of good governance as outlined by SFDR to inform its assessment and monitoring of investee companies.
 The model covers: